How do Electric Transformers Work?

 Definition of an Electric Transformer

-A electric transformer is an electrical device that increases or decreases the AC voltage from a primary circuit including an electric coil to a secondary circuit including another electric coil.
+An electric transformer is an electrical device that increases or decreases the AC voltage from a primary circuit, including an electric coil, to a secondary circuit, which includes another electric coil.

 Principle of an Electric Transformer

-The principle upon which the voltage and current are transformed (increased or decreased) is magnetic mutual induction.
-If an AC voltage source supply electrical energy to a coil ,called primary coil, a changing (because the voltage is alternating, AC) magnetic field is created inside and around the coil. (see figure below)
+The principle upon which voltage and current are transformed (increased or decreased) is magnetic mutual induction.
+If an AC voltage source supplies electrical energy to a coil, called the primary coil, a changing magnetic field (due to alternating voltage, AC) is created inside and around the coil.
+(See figure below)

-If a second coil (secondary coil) is placed close to the primary coil and within the line of flux, the same changing magnetic field created in the primary coil will induce am emf in the secondary coil (Faraday's law) .
+If a second coil (secondary coil) is placed close to the primary coil and within the line of flux, the same changing magnetic field created in the primary coil will induce an emf in the secondary coil (Faraday's law).

 Transformer Equation and Efficiency

-Let Vs be the voltage across the secondary coil, Is the current in the secondary circuit and Ns the number of turns the secondary coil.
+Let \( V_s \) be the voltage across the secondary coil, \( I_s \) the current in the secondary circuit, and \( N_s \) the number of turns of the secondary coil.

 For low frequencies of the AC voltage in the primary, we have the following definitions and relationships between the voltages and currents in the primary and secondary circuits.

-1) Efficiency η of a transformer is defined by
+1) The efficiency \( \eta \) of a transformer is defined by:

 2) When losses are negligible, the power in the secondary is equal to the power in the primary.